F4LC0NN/nasa-project/README.md

 ## Deployment

-I used Docker to bundle the web app.
+I used Docker to bundle the web app.<br>
 Then, I deployed it on AWS with EC2.

 Thank you for your visit!